wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-## Part Two - Implementation
+## Part Two - Coding
-Part Two is the implementation of the design.
 In this part, we're going to focus solely on the Html and Css building blocks.
 We might need a little bit of Javascript too, but it will be minimal.
 In Part Three below, we'll learn how technologies like Bootstrap, Angular, and React impact what we're building here.

 <br>